pestphp/pestphp.com/README.md

 ## Local Development

-If you want to work on this project on your local machine, you may follow the instructions below.
+If you want to work on this project locally, you may follow the instructions below.
 These instructions assume you are serving the site using Laravel Valet out of your `~/Sites` directory:

 1. Fork this repository
 2. Open your terminal and `cd` to your `~/Sites` folder